-Kate initially qualified as a Barrister before electing to become a Solicitor.
+Kate initially qualified as a Barrister before being admitted as a Solicitor in 2008.
 She trained and practiced at two leading London firms; Mishcon de Reya then Stephenson Harwood for nearly 10 years before choosing to work locally.
-Kate joined Morrisons in October 2016 as an Associate Solicitor.
+Kate joined Morr & Co in October 2016 as an Associate Solicitor and became a Solicitor –Advocate (Civil) in 2018.
+She is not currently practising as a solicitor, and assists the team as a Litigation Consultant.

-In terms of contentious property issues, she advises on the following: disputes arising under the Party Wall etc. Act 1996, disputed basement extensions, disputed boundaries, rights of way, restrictive covenants, landlord and tenant matters and leasehold enfranchisement cases.
+Kate is a member of the Party Wall/Basement Extensions specialist team at Morr & Co and advises on the following: disputes arising under the Party Wall etc. Act 1996, disputed basement extensions, disputed boundaries, rights of way, restrictive covenants and landlord and tenant matters.

 - a high net worth individual in international proceedings in connection with the ownership of substantial retail properties valued at US$1.6 billion.
 The matter involved, amongst others, issues of fraud and matrimonial law.